KiwiSaver

 Specifically, to date, a number of the financial incentives originally designed to encourage people to use KiwiSaver have since been modified or removed.
 The eligibility age for New Zealand Superannuation has also been increased, which increases the age people must reach to access a KiwiSaver investment.

-KiwiSaver complacency
+KiwiSaver Complacency

-If you’ve been a member of KiwiSaver for three years, you may be eligible to withdraw most of your investment to put toward purchasing your first home.
 Learn more about buying your first home, including what may be available to you through KiwiSaver and the KiwiSaver First Home Grant.

 Thank you for reaching out!
 One of our colleagues will be in touch within one working day.